Back to top

 1. Download and read the Apprenticeship frameworks

-e-skills UK is the official issuing authority for the IT sector apprenticeship frameworks, developed in conjunction with a wide group of employers. e-skills UK has two frameworks which are flexible and wide-ranging, these are:
+e-skills UK is the official issuing authority for the IT sector apprenticeship frameworks, developed in conjunction with a wide group of employers. e-skills UK offers the following frameworks, flexible and wide-ranging:

 - IT application specialist framework levels 2 & 3 - Suitable for those whose main job role is to use IT applications in support of colleagues or customers in any sector or industry.